Predatory Lending: Protect Yourself

 The Federal Trade Commission (FTC)

-These organizations investigate fraud cases and help protect consumers.
+These agencies investigate fraudulent practices and help protect consumers.

 Conclusion

-Predatory lending can have serious consequences for homeowners, including financial hardship, loss of money, and even foreclosure.
+Predatory lending can lead to serious consequences, including financial hardship, loss of money, and even foreclosure.

 Frequently Asked Questions